yukaty/golang-nextjs-ecommerce/backend/db/scripts/README.md

 ### What it does
 1. Disables foreign key checks temporarily
-2. Truncates/deletes all seed data:
+2. Truncates/deletes all seed data
-   - Order items and orders
-   - Favorites and reviews
-   - Inquiries
-   - Test users (ID 1-10)
-   - Test products (ID 1-35)
 3. Re-enables foreign key checks

 ### After running